Chava-Neumann/english-for-designers/FirstImpression.md

 # My Projects

 ## Card Game Aliance
-### A team-project underneath my leadership.
-Aliance is a strategic card game featuring 152 unique cards and a full narrative, drawing players into the captivating world of the Poker Kingdom. - add company collab - specify what you did - current development
+### A team project where  I wore many hats as the "Jack of all trades" leader.
+My roles included character design, lore writing, rule finalization, and head of communication.
+Aliance is a strategic card game featuring 152 unique cards and a full narrative, drawing players into the captivating world of the Poker Kingdom.
+### This project led to exciting collaborations with major Czech toy companies Albi and DinoToys, as well as the game shop Černý rytíř.
+It showcased my ability to combine creativity, strategy, and teamwork to deliver an engaging gaming experience.
+Along the way, I gained valuable insights into print production, game design, rule balancing, and effective communication.
+I also expanded my general know-how of the game industry.

 ## VýuKKa
 ### VýuKKa is an individual theoretical project with the means of creating an educational platform meant to improve PSCC/VŠKK university information system website that not only provides notes from various subjects but also offers an interactive space where every student can simultaneously act as not just a student, but also a teacher and a collegue. - coloooor - skills used